apache/pulsar/site2/docs/admin-api-namespaces.md

 #### Set backlog quota policies

 Backlog quota helps the broker to restrict bandwidth/storage of a namespace once it reaches a certain threshold limit.
-Admin can set the limit and take corresponding action after the limit is reached.
+Admin can set the limit and take the corresponding action after the limit is reached.

-  1.  producer_request_hold: broker holds but not persists produce request payload
+  1.  producer_request_hold: broker holds but does not persist produce request payload

   2.  producer_exception: broker disconnects with the client by giving an exception

   3.  consumer_backlog_eviction: broker starts discarding backlog messages

-Backlog quota restriction can be taken care by defining restriction of backlog-quota-type: destination_storage.
+Backlog quota restriction can be taken care of by defining the restriction of backlog-quota-type: destination_storage.

 ````mdx-code-block
 <Tabs groupId="api-choice"